gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 and if one of my GSoC students had tried to put something like this into production, I would have told them to think again.

-The real lesson from this episode is that we still can't have nice things --- or rather, we can't have them all at once.
+The real lesson from this episode is that we still can't have nice things—or rather, we can't have them all at once.
 GitHub Pages are a great way for people to build simple little web sites.
 Templating tools like Jekyll are great too,